 Straightening is more robust than invariance.
-First, we assessed network robustness by evaluating recognition performance for images with increasingly larger levels of i.i.d. gaussian noise added to the pixels (Fig. 4D).
-We found that the straightened representations proved substantially more robust for a wide range of noise levels with negligible cost for the no-noise recognition performance.
-Second, we tested robustness to adversarial perturbations, which are considered one of the hallmark failures of artificial vision models [12].
-Not only are artificial models highly susceptible to small amounts of adversarial noise, but the adversarial examples are barely visible to humans, a notable discrepancy between artificial and biological perception.
+First, we assessed network robustness by evaluating recognition performance for images with increasingly larger levels of i.i.d.
+Gaussian noise added to the pixels (Fig. 4D).
+We found that the straightened representations proved substantially more robust over a wide range of noise levels with negligible degradation in noise-free recognition performance.
+Second, we tested robustness to adversarial perturbations, which are considered a hallmark failure of artificial vision models [12].
+Not only are these models highly susceptible to small amounts of adversarial noise, but the adversarial examples are barely visible to humans, a notable discrepancy between artificial and biological perception.
 Therefore, adversarial robustness is an important metric of how brain-like the representations are.
-Specifically, we used untargeted projected gradient descent (PGD) with the $L_2$ norm constraint to generate adversarial perturbations [13].
+We used untargeted projected gradient descent (PGD) with the L_2 norm constraint to generate adversarial perturbations [13].
 For all attack budgets, we chose a step size that is 1/10 of the budget and set the number of PGD steps to be 500 to ensure that the attack optimization procedure had fully converged.
 We found that the straightening objective substantially increased the robustness to white box attacks over all attack budgets without degrading performance on clean images, as shown in Fig. 4E.